 - as a court of first instance – claims for the invalidation of the registration of intellectual property rights for non-use and disputes over the ownership of intellectual property rights; and

-- as a court of third instance (i.e., a second appeal or a cassation) – cases concerning the infringement of intellectual property rights between legal entities or individual entrepreneurs (or both).
+- as a court of third instance (i.e., a second appeal or cassation) – cases concerning the infringement of intellectual property rights between legal entities or individual entrepreneurs (or both).

 In June 2016, a mandatory pre-trial procedure for resolving most commercial disputes was introduced through the adoption of amendments to the Russian Commercial Procedure Code.

 Many court disputes have, since 11 July 2017, been excluded from the scope of the mandatory pre-trial dispute-settlement procedure.
-Certain types of IP disputes were not initially excluded from the procedure, but special regulatory arrangements were later adopted to address such cases.
+Certain types of IP disputes were not initially excluded from the procedure, but special regulatory arrangements were later adopted to address such disputes.

 In respect of claims for damages or compensation for exclusive rights infringements, the compulsory requirement to send a pre-trial demand letter has been preserved in cases where the parties to the dispute are legal entities or individual entrepreneurs.

 Despite the fact that sending a pre-trial demand is compulsory, filing a statement of claim is possible in the event of:

 - a total or partial denial of the claims; or

 - no response to the demand letter within 30 days of the date of sending the letter.